imDivyanshBhardwaj/Super_store_sales/README.md

 Currently, this project is not open for external contributions.
 However, feel free to use this as a template or adapt it for your specific business needs.

 <h2>Contact </h2>
-For any questions or feedback, please contact the project maintainer:
+For any questions or feedback, please contact the project maintainer:<br>
-Name: Divyansh Bhardwaj
+Name: Divyansh Bhardwaj<br>
-Email: imdivyansh24@gmail.com
+Email: imdivyansh24@gmail.com <br>